The Vermont Statutes Online

 Subchapter 002 : ADMINISTRATION(Cite as: 26 V.S.A. § 2251)

-(a) A Vermont real estate commission is created, consisting of seven members.
-One member of the commission shall be an attorney at law.
+(a) A Vermont Real Estate Commission is created, consisting of seven members.
+One member of the Commission shall be an attorney at law.
 Two shall be members of the public who have no financial interest in the activities regulated under this chapter, other than as consumers or possible consumers of its services.
 These persons shall have no financial interest personally or through a spouse, parent, child, brother, or sister.
-"Financial interest" means dealing in goods or services which are uniquely related to activities regulated under this chapter, or investing anything of value in a business licensed under this chapter.
+"Financial interest" means dealing in goods or services that are uniquely related to activities regulated under this chapter, or investing anything of value in a business licensed under this chapter.